ecotone/tidy-data-assignment/README.md

 * ...providing a header for each of the data columns, within the new data file.
 (Indeed provided two headers: one with "long names" very similar to the names used in the original study, and one with short names referencing the column number in the original dataset)
 * ...combining the activity code, and the subject id with the variables' table
 * ...re-labeling the activity values with a descriptive text rather than the original 1-thru-6 code.
-* ...subsetting, by only taking only the columns which represent either a computed average or standard deviation value in the original dataset (retained 66 variables from the original's 561 variables).
+* ...subsetting, by taking only the columns which represent either a computed average or standard deviation value in the original dataset (retained 66 variables from the original's 561 variables).
-* ...saving the new dataset as a CSV file for ease of import (fixed width format akin to that of the original wasn't applicable anymore owing to the headers.
+* ...saving the new dataset as a CSV file for ease of import (fixed width format akin to that of the original wasn't applicable anymore owing to the headers).

 ### Files found in this repo
 |File name|Description|